andruu/polytalk-php/README.md

 ## Protocol

-The protocol is a simple language agnostic JSON object containing the channel, class, method and arguments.
+The protocol is a simple language agnostic JSON object containing the class, method and arguments.
 It will then return an response as either a string or JSON object.

 Key          | Value
 ------------ | -------------